-Providers participating in the programme will receive funding for three years to recruit and establish clinical pharmacists in their general practices for the long term.
+This will include funding for three years to recruit, train and establish clinical pharmacists in their general practices for the long term.

 Provider organisations can submit applications on an ongoing basis through the clinical pharmacist application portal.

 Guidance and example application